nazunasgf/introBot/README.md

 PFP Credits: I2IU on vgen

-If there are issues, please join this server
+If there are issues, please join this server: https://discord.gg/QtttZaqzuM